unisonssq-byte/SmartStudyChat/replit.md

 ```

 ## Current State
-- Fresh GitHub import completed
+- ✅ Fresh GitHub import completed
-- Security vulnerability in INSTALLATION.md resolved (removed hardcoded credentials)
+- ✅ Security vulnerability in INSTALLATION.md resolved (removed hardcoded credentials)
-- Dependencies need to be installed
-- Environment variables need to be configured
+- ✅ Python environment and dependencies installed successfully
+- ✅ Environment variable validation implemented with clear error messages
-- Bot workflow needs to be set up
+- ✅ Bot workflow configured and ready to run
+- ⏳ **Ready for user to provide credentials**: The bot is fully set up and will start once environment variables are configured

 ## Dependencies
 The bot requires the following Python packages: